pythonandchips/git-presenter/README.markdown

 * Commit to git as you develop your code.
 * When the code is ready use the "git-presenter init" command to initialise
 * Once it is initialised you can start the presentation with "git-presenter start"
+* Make more commits if need be and use "git-presenter update"
 * Then use the following command to navigate the presentation
 * next/n: move to next slide
 * back/b: move back a slide